Efficient simplicial replacement of semi-algebraic sets: Precise statements of the main results

-We say that a quantifier-free formula $\phi$ is \emph{closed} (resp. \emph{open}) if it is a formula in disjunctive normal form with no negations, and with atoms of the form $P \geq 0, P \leq 0$ (resp. $P > 0, P < 0$), where $P \in \D[X_1,\ldots,X_k]$.
-If the set of polynomials appearing in a closed (resp. open) formula is contained in a finite set $\mathcal{P}$, we will call such a formula a $\mathcal{P}$-closed formula, and we call the realization, $\RR \left(\phi \right)$, a \emph{$\mathcal{P}$-closed semi-algebraic set}. \end{notation}
+We say that a quantifier-free formula $\phi$ is \emph{closed} if it is a formula in disjunctive normal form with no negations, and with atoms of the form $P \geq 0, P \leq 0$ (resp. $P > 0, P < 0$), where $P \in \D[X_1,\ldots,X_k]$.
+If the set of polynomials appearing in a closed (resp. open) formula is contained in a finite set $\mathcal{P}$, we will call such a formula a $\mathcal{P}$-closed formula, and we call the realization, $\RR \left(\phi \right)$, a \emph{$\mathcal{P}$-closed semi-algebraic set}.
+We say that a formula $\phi$ is a \emph{closed}-formula if $\phi$ is a $\mathcal{P}$-closed formula for some finite set of polynomials $\mathcal{P}$. \end{notation}

 We will also use the following notation. \begin{notation} For $n \in \Z$ we denote by $[n] = \{0,\ldots,n\}$.
 In particular, $[-1] = \emptyset$. \end{notation}

 Finally, we are able to state the main results proved in this paper.